VadimBoev/flappybird-emscripten/README.md

 cd flappybird-emscripten
 ```

-## Build the Project
+## Build
+I was building a project in Visual Studio 2022
+And so, you can build a project:
 ```
-use cmake in project....
+mkdir build && cd build && cmake ..
 ```

 ## Run the Game